corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 ### Signing Key Map Entry Example

 Each entry in the `signingKeys` map should be keyed on the user-defined, human-readable alias.
-This can be any string and is used only within the config to map the signing keys to each signing task that use it.
+This can be any string and is used only within the configuration to map the signing keys to each signing task that use it.

 A signing key can come from two sources - a local Java key store or a HSM.